brenapp/tm-switcher/README.md

 ![TM Switcher](https://user-images.githubusercontent.com/8839926/194345784-558c3ab7-8e0b-4d5d-a789-0ef14376bb56.png)

+> Disclaimer: This software is not officially supported by DWAB, VEX Robotics, or the REC Foundation.
+Event Partners utilizing TM Switcher are doing so at their own risk.

 TM Switcher will automatically manage robotics competition livestreams that use VEX Tournament Manager.
 Typically, most events require a dedicated volunteer to switch cameras between fields.